will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/transformer/README.md

 into other transformer-based architectures by multiple research groups, among them BERT (encoder-only Transformer), GPT (decoder-only Transformer), as well as ELMO, XLNET, and other *BERTs (lots of Sesame Street).
 Further, a large amount of effort has been poured into different attention mechanism (for instance, sparsity-based attention).

-### Code

-You can find the implementation [here](../../../transformer.py) with detailed comments.
-This model has a number of details that I did not cover that are worth reviewing.

 ## Features